DelFly: History

-In 2007, the DelFly II was created: a 28 cm wing span 16 gram flapping wing MAV equipped with onboard camera.
-This version was not only smaller, but it had a much broader flight envelope ranging from 7 m/s forward flight to near hovering flight and even backward flight at -1 m/s.
+In 2007, the DelFly II was created: a 28 cm wing span 16 gram flapping wing MAV with a camera.
+This version was smaller, and had a much broader flight envelope ranging from 7 m/s forward, to near hovering, and backward at -1 m/s.
 In contrast to the DelFly I, the DelFly II could take-off and land vertically.
-The flight time of the DelFly II was around 15 minutes.
+The DelFly II's flight time was around 15 minutes.